papioPhlo/polyDetect/README.md

 <out> - path to output directory
 <id> - Sample ID: custom string used to identify this sample.
 Must consist of letters and/or numbers (no spaces or special characters).
 This string will be the prefix for your output files.
 <chrom> - total number of chromosomes in your reference genome
 <polyA> - polyA consensus sequence.
-The standard Alu polyA consensus sequence recommended for this program can be downloaded from github
+The standard Alu polyA consensus sequence recommended for this program can be found in this repository.

 Running dataEval.py ===================
 Make sure that for each sample, a directory exists containing only the files generated using polyDetect for that sample.
 The name of each directory should be the appropriate sample id <id>.
 Much match the prefix of the files contained within.
 Now place all of these directories in one master directory.